jonasjancarik/compose-rename/README.md

 - **--project-dir PATH**: Absolute/relative path to the existing Compose project directory.
 The tool auto-detects the compose file inside this directory unless you set `--compose-file`.
 - **--compose-file PATH**: Optional explicit path to the compose file.
 If unset, it searches for `compose.yaml`, `compose.yml`, `docker-compose.yaml`, then `docker-compose.yml` in `--project-dir`.
 - **--new-name NAME**: Required.
 The new Compose project name (prefix for resources, e.g., volumes become `newname_<volume_key>`).
-How this name is applied to the project is chosen interactively by default.
+By default, the tool removes any explicit project name from the compose file and `.env` file, allowing Docker Compose to use directory-driven naming.
 - **--old-name NAME**: Optional.
 Override auto-detected OLD project name.
 Detection order (if not provided): `name:` in compose → `.env` `COMPOSE_PROJECT_NAME` → directory name.
 - **--mode labels|prefix|auto**: How to discover volumes to migrate.
   - `auto` (default): Tries `labels` first; if none found, safely falls back to `prefix` but only for volume keys declared in the compose file under `volumes:` that are not marked `external: true`.
 This avoids migrating unrelated/external volumes.